frontity/step-by-step-tutorial/tutorial/part3-displaying-posts/understanding-the-frontity-state.md

 In this lesson we're going to look at the structure of Frontity's "state".
 An understanding of how the state is structured is crucial when it comes to developing themes and other packages for Frontity.

+## The state manager

 Frontity has it's own state manager, which works similarly to Redux or MobX which you may already be familiar with if you have already had some experience working with React.
 All the data and settings associated with our project are stored in the state.

 {% hint style="info" %}
 Frontity's state manager is called "Frontity Connect" and it is based on [react-easy-state](https://github.com/RisingStack/react-easy-state).
 {% endhint %}

+## Understanding the Frontity state

 To start understanding Frontity's state first access `http://localhost:3000/about-us/` in the browser.
 The simplest way is to click the link in the menu we've just created.
-Then, and this is important, refresh the page to clear out the state.
+Then - _and this is important_ - refresh the page to clear out the state.
 This gives us a "blank canvas" version of the state so we can see how it works.

 When you've done that [open the browser console](https://webmasters.stackexchange.com/a/77337).
 In the console type `frontity.state` in order to see the Frontity state.